pablobgldo/urban-tide-technical-task/README.md

 # UrbanTide Technical Task

 ## Overview
 This application ingests, validates and inserts data into a containerised SQL database.
 It involves a Flask-based web API that processes data from CSV files with a specific format (timestamp, value, category), infers the SQL table structure, performs basic outlier detection and populates a PostgreSQL database if the data passes the validation checks.
 The application is dockerised for easy setup and deployment.
-In line with best practices, the code is PEP 8 compliant, verified using Flake8, to ensure high standards of code quality.
+In line with best Python development practices, the code is PEP 8 compliant, verified using Flake8, to ensure high standards of code quality.

 ## Technologies Used
 * **Python**: Core language for the backend.